|

 Propane or butane?

 Unlike in Germany, butane is much more common than propane.
 This is due to the fact that many French households still cook on gas stoves with bottles.
 However, propane may not be used indoors in France.
-As a rule, you will buy propane gas cylinders as you can also use them at sub-zero temperatures.
-With butane, however, you have an even greater choice of cylinders.

 Good to know: The respective butane gas cylinders from the manufacturers Antargaz, Burtagaz, Finagaz and Primagaz differ from the propane gas cylinders in terms of filling and color, but not in terms of dimensions.
 Most campers use the gray-blue 13 kg propane gas cylinders from Butagaz, which are very similar in size to the German 11 kg cylinders.
 Butane-filled cylinders are blue metallic.